Description

 | Vendor | Giacomo Borgogno e Figli |

-| Origin | Barolo (CN) |
+| Origin | Cannubi, Barolo (CN), Italia |

-| Soil composition | Calcareous clayey marls, slightly sandy. |
+| Soil composition | Calcareous-clayey marls, slightly sandy, with the presence of limestone |

-| Cultivation system | Modified Guyot (bow). |
+| Cultivation system | Modified Guyot (arched cane) |

-| Plants per hectare | 4.000 vines per hectare |
+| Plants per hectare | 4,000 vines per hectare |

-| Harvest | 14 October. |
+| Harvest | Autumn (mid-October) |

-| Aging | After cleaning racking, the wine went into 4,500 l Slavonian oak barrels to age for 4 years, and finally 6 months in the bottle. |
+| Aging | Ageing in large 4,500 l Slavonian oak barrels for 4 years, followed by approximately 6 months of bottle ageing. |

 | Allergens | Contains sulphites |